home-assistant/home-assistant.io/source/_integrations/deconz.markdown

 Fans from deCONZ are currently a combination of a light and fan fixture.

 Note that devices in the fan platform identify as lights, so there is a manually curated list that defines which "lights" are fans.
-You therefore add a fan device as a light device in deCONZ (Phoscon App).
+You, therefore, add a fan device as a light device in deCONZ (Phoscon App).

 ## Light